aws-neuron/aws-neuron-sdk/src/examples/pytorch/bert_tutorial/bert_large_mrpc_tutorial.md

 For this task we’ll use a c5n.4xlarge instance.
 Since we’ll spend time moving files to and from S3 the extra network bandwidth is useful.

 We’ll do a BERT sanity test and make sure the results are sane.
 We’ll also run through the manual segmentation of the model using a Jupyter notebook.
-The process of compiling our model can take some time, so we use a cheaper CPU only instance for this step, with plenty of main memory. **DO check if can use C5 with enough DRAM?**
+The process of compiling our model can take some time, so we use a cheaper CPU only instance for this step, with plenty of main memory.

 ### STEP 1: Start a c5n.4xlarge instance